umd-fire-coml/survey-orientation-representations/README.md

 Check training.sh for example training script

 ### Training Parameter setup:
-Training parameters can be config using cmd arguments
+Training parameters can be configured using cmd arguments
 - --predict: Specify prediction target.
 Options are rot-y, alpha
 - --converter:  Specify prediction method.
 Options are alpha, rot-y, tricosine, multibin, voting-bin, single-bin
 - --kitti_dir: path to kitti dataset directory.
 Its subdirectory should have training/ and testing/ Default path is dataset/